La Pocatière: Economy

 The plant was built in 1961 to build Moto-Ski snowmobiles and the plant was converted to railcars in 1971 (Bombardier continued to market Moto-Ski until 1985).

-Culture and attractions
+Arts and culture

 La Pocatière is home to the Musée François-Pilote, a museum of Quebec ethnology.
 The museum features exhibits on the history of agricultural education, a number of historical period rooms, stuffed bird and animal displays, and presentations on other aspects of local history.

+Attractions

 Near the city are small isolated hills known as monadnocks.
 The Montagne du College-de-Sainte-Anne-de-la-Pocatière is 119 metres high.

-City council
+Government

-City council consists of a mayor and 6 councillors:
+City council consists of a mayor and six councillors:

-As of 2017 the council consists of:
+As of 2024 the council consisted of: